JellyDigital

 Dedicated fiber between Baja California and Los Angeles.

 Jelly Digital and its Sister company Mexico Internet Exchange have operated dark fiber across the US/Mexico border for roughly a decade — from Tijuana and Playas up through our San Ysidro POP, across San Diego, and directly to One Wilshire in Los Angeles.
-Dark fiber, lit wavelengths, DIA from 1 Gbps to 100 Gbps, and MPLS — on three diverse physical routes, available for immediate turn-up.
+Dark fiber, lit wavelengths, DIA from 1 Gbps to 100 Gbps, and MPLS — on four diverse physical routes, available for immediate turn-up.

 Jelly Digital cross-border fiber map Stylized map of Jelly Digital's cross-border fiber network.
 Three diverse fiber routes originate in Tijuana and Playas, Baja California, cross the US/Mexico border through our San Ysidro point of presence, and continue north through San Diego to One Wilshire, Los Angeles.
 U.S. / MEXICO BORDER One Wilshire Los Angeles San Diego data centers San Ysidro POP BORDER CROSSING · JELLY DIGITAL Tijuana Centro Playas Surrounding Baja metros CALIFORNIA BAJA CALIFORNIA